GV14982/async-airtable/README.md

 npm install asyncairtable
 ```

-Then you should be good to get to work!👍
+Then you should be good to go!👍

-To verify everything is working, just run 'npm test' and as long as nothing fails you're set. ✅

 ## Usage